Skip to main content

 • Develop a personalized cancer survivorship wellness plan

-Your doctor may refer you to a dietitian if you're not eating or drinking enough for extended periods.
-The dietitian can help with tube feedings of prescribed supplements high in calories and protein until you can resume normal eating.
-Patients who have had a stem cell transplant generally receive nutrition intravenously.
+Your doctor may refer you to a registered dietitian if you're not eating or drinking enough for extended periods.
+The registered dietitian can help with tube feedings of prescribed supplements high in calories and protein until you can resume normal eating.
+Patients who have had a stem cell transplant or other aggressive treatments may receive nutrition intravenously.

 Get a Free One-On-One Consultation